LukasHedegaard/continual-inference/README.md

    I          I          I        (input frame)
 ```

+Here, we see that all network-modules, which do not utilise temporal information can be used for an Continual Inference Network (e.g. `nn.Conv1d` and `nn.Conv2d` on spatial data such as an image).
+Moreover, recurrent modules (e.g. `LSTM` and `GRU`), that summarize past events in an internal state are also useable in CINs.

-However, modules that operate on temporal data with the assumption that the more temporal context is available than the current frame (e.g. the spatio-temporal `nn.Conv3d` used by many SotA video recognition models) cannot be directly applied.
+However, modules that operate on temporal data with the assumption that the more temporal context is available than the current frame cannot be directly applied.
+One such example is the spatio-temporal `nn.Conv3d` used by many SotA video recognition models (see below)

 __Not CIN__:
 ```